xonixx/xonixx.github.io/if_condition.md

 Every time you assign a name to something you have a chance to think if the name describes that "something" correctly.
 So by just doing this rewrite you can identify the bug.

-Additionally, the refactored code is much <u>easier to debug</u>.
+Additionally, the refactored code is much <ins>easier to debug</ins>.
 When the `if` condition appears to be incorrect, you just put a breakpoint, and you immediately see the actual values of all sub-expressions.
 Therefore, you easily see which sub-expression gives incorrect result.

 > [!TIP]
 > The rule of thumb would be that ideally you should not have `||` or `&&` in your `if` conditions.